 U.S. equity markets stretched their rally to a sixth straight session today following another slate of solid earnings results and on reports that Democrats are pursuing a scaled-back tax-and-spending plan.

 Closing within a quarter-percent of fresh all-time highs, the S&P 500 climbed another 0.4% today while the Mid-Cap 400 gained 0.8% and the Small-Cap 600 rose 0.6%.

-Real estate equities were among the leaders today as the broad-based Equity REIT Index finished higher by 0.6% with 16-of-19 property sectors in positive territory while Mortgage REITs gained 0.6%.
+Real estate equities were among the leaders today as the Equity REIT Index gained 1.6% with 17-of-19 property sectors in positive territory while mortgage REITs gained 0.6%.

 Real Estate Daily Recap